KeyboardGecko/Ashes-hard-reset-animated-dialogs-mod/README.md

 - Export animations into the `LANGUAGE_ANIM` lump via "menu" - "Export to LANGUAGE_ANIM".
  - You can find images for animation projects in "graphics - dialog - JM" folder.
 ⚠️ Don’t forget to select **all JSONs** you want to include into LANGUAGE_ANIM.
-- **IDLE animations** are empty by default – you’ll need to write them in using basic method of typing with hands.
+- **IDLE animations** are empty by default – you’ll need to write them using basic method of typing with hands.
 See `LANGUAGE_ANIM` for details.
-- Animation images are stored in: graphics/dialog/JM.
-  Create the "clear faces" folder in the same folder your project files are, put images there, then open any project file.
+- Refer to example folder for, you know, an example.